chrira/ms-techlab/04-pipelines.md

 The Pipeline build strategy allows developers to define a [Jenkins pipeline](https://jenkins.io/doc/pipeline/) for execution by the Jenkins pipeline plugin.
 The build can be started, monitored, and managed by OpenShift Container Platform in the same way as any other build type.

-Pipeline workflows are defined in a Jenkinsfile, either embedded directly in the build configuration, or supplied in a Git repository and referenced by the build configuration.
+Pipeline workflows are defined in a Jenkinsfile, either embedded directly in the pipeline configuration, or supplied in a Git repository and referenced by the pipeline configuration.

 ## First pipeline